aviiciii/audiobook-downloader/README.md

 First, you need to install the necessary Python libraries.
 This project includes a `requirements.txt` file that lists all the dependencies.

-To install them, open your terminal or command prompt in the project directory and run the following command:
+To install them, open your terminal or command prompt in the project directory and run:

 ```bash
 pip install -r requirements.txt
 ```

-This command will read the `requirements.txt` file and automatically install all the necessary libraries.
+> **Note:**
+> Additionally, you need to install **FFmpeg**, which is required for audio processing.
+> You can download it from [ffmpeg.org](https://ffmpeg.org/download.html) and follow the installation instructions for your operating system.
+> Make sure `ffmpeg` is available in your system's PATH so the script can use it.

 ## 2. Run the Script